-If you or a loved one has been injured in an accident, it is of the utmost importance to seek immediate medical attention and follow the doctor’s instructions afterwards.
+If you or a loved one has been injured in an accident, it is of the utmost importance to seek immediate medical attention and follow the doctor’s instructions afterward.
 If you miss scheduled appointments for treatment or avoid taking prescribed or recommended over-the-counter medications, it could affect the overall value of your personal injury claim.

 Our lawyers at Roden Law are available to help.
 We offer a free case review to see if you qualify for compensation to cover medical expenses, lost wages from missing work, pain and suffering and more.

 Learn more about the importance of following the doctor’s orders and maintaining the value of your personal injury claim below.

 Reasons Why You Should Follow the Doctor’s Orders

 Most personal injury lawyers will advise you to visit a medical professional for an examination immediately after sustaining your injury.
 This is important for two reasons – one being the overall improvement of your health and two – if you avoid getting examined, the insurance company can use this as a reason to deny your claim by saying that your injury was caused by something other than what you claim.

 Following the doctor’s orders after your initial checkup is equally as important because if you fail to do so, the insurer could lower your compensation by saying that your injury could have improved, had you followed up with the doctor’s recommended treatment program.
 They could also try to say that your injury is not as severe, since you avoided follow-up treatment or recommended medications.

 Keeping all medical documentation of your health care appointments is necessary to prove to the insurance company that you are doing everything possible to help improve your health.

 There are several things you can do to help maintain the validity and value of your claim, such as: